Written by Tim Branch.

 Being introverted gives you the ability to connect with certain people in a way extroverts can’t.
 Just like extroverts can connect more deeply with a whole different group of people.

 I wish I had known this when I first started leading.

-That’s why I just finished a free 27-page eBook for people who don’t feel like their ministry fits the mold.
+That’s why I wrote this 27-page eBook for people who don’t feel like their ministry fits the mold.
 It’s called Am I Really Cut Out for Young Life?
-An Introvert’s Thoughts on Being a Leader, and you can download it here.
+An Introvert’s Thoughts on Being a Leader, and you can download it for free right here.

 If you’re feeling insecure about your ministry, or you know someone who is, check it out and pass it on.

 I wrote it because I’ve seen too many amazing people with so much to give quit leading because they didn’t feel like they were right for ministry.
 When the truth is, they’re perfect for it.

 Encourage an introverted leader today.
 The team will be stronger for it.